Rajkumari Sharma Tankha

 But the good news is, it is not.
 If someone is seeking the help of a counselllor/ psychologist/ psychiatrist it doesn’t mean that he/she has gone mad.
 It only means that the person has an issue that needs to be addressed, lest it blows into a full-fledged problem which may lead to a point of no-return.
 Isn’t this the case with most other diseases?
 Like, you leave a cyst untreated and it may become a tumour/cancer, you leave cough untreated and it may lead to bronchitis or you ignore a wound and it may turn into an ulcer.

 What I am trying to say is please attend to your psychological problems, give them the same concern you give to your physical and physiological problems.
 Better still would be to not let the problems crop up.
 To begin with don’t let the problems of office overwhelm you.
 Look at living your life with contentment of your mind and soul rather than the physical attributes like branded luxury items.
 It is okay if you earn a little less than your friend or neighbour.
 It is fine if your child has not got into IIT and it is no earth-shaking matter if your boss didn’t give you promotion.
 If you look at life as a whole all these are trivial and momentary issues.
 With time everything will fall into place.

 Enjoy your life as go about it, each day.
-Spend time with your parents and kids after you return from office; stop a while to chat with your neighbor while you pass him/her on the street; make it a point to go out a family to one of your friend’s or relatives’ home on a weekend; or go out on family picnics with your colleagues.
+Spend time with your parents and kids after you return from office; stop a while to chat with your neighbor while you pass him/her on the street; make it a point to go out as a family to one of your friend’s or relatives’ home on a weekend; or go out on family picnics with your colleagues.
 Don’t just wait for a outstation travel to bond with your life partner.
 Do it every day.

 Try adopting these simple things in your lifestyle and trust me you won’t feel office stress.
 But if it does, go seek a medical help.
 There is nothing to be ashamed of.